Revealed: The retailers, restaurants and food operators set to open in Commercial Bay

 Food and dining options will be located on the top floor of the complex.
 There will be a food court-like offering on the top level with harbour views called Harbour Eats, with 40 different operators ranging from Malaysian to European food.
 The offerings are designed to change often.

-In total there will be six restaurants in the precinct including acclaimed New York restaurant Saxon & Parole, Ghost Donkey which specialises in Mexican cuisine, Mimi Gilmour's Burger Burger, Hawker and Roll, Simon and Lee and London cocktail bar called Genuine Liquorette.
+Restaurants in the precinct include acclaimed New York restaurant Saxon & Parole, Ghost Donkey which specialises in Mexican cuisine, Mimi Gilmour's Burger Burger, Hawker and Roll, Simon and Lee and London cocktail bar called Genuine Liquorette.

 More eateries and restaurants are set to be announced later this month, including a restaurant by Al Brown.